GouravRavichandra/Notes/CRAFT_installation.md

 - `ddev`

-## Steps to initilize a project
+## Steps to initilize a new project

-Turn on Docker
+Turn on DockerDesktop with `ddev` installed

 Move inside the project working directory

-`ddev config --project-type=craftcms --docroot=web --create-docroot`
+  - `ddev config --project-type=craftcms --docroot=web --create-docroot`

-`ddev composer create -y --no-scripts craftcms/craft`
+  - `ddev composer create -y --no-scripts craftcms/craft`

-`ddev craft install`
+  - `ddev craft install`

-Add creds
+  - Add creds

-`ddev launch`
+  - `ddev launch`

-TO stop the container - `ddev stop`
+  - To stop the container - `ddev stop`.
-To start the container - `ddev `
+  - To start the container - `ddev `.

+## Steps to initilize an existing craftcms project

+  - run `ddev config`.
+  - follow the steps on the screen.
+  - run `ddev start` to start the craftcms project.